 New EPA Refrigerant Disposal Recordkeeping Requirement 101: All the Basics You Need to Know

-Here’s all the basics you need to know about the new epa refrigerant disposal requirement.
+Here’s all the basics you need to know about the new epa refrigerant disposal requirement for environmental sustainability, corporate sustainability, and decreasing your environmental footprint.

 New EPA Refrigerant Disposal Requirement Is Part of EPA 608 Update And Took Effect January 1, 2018